 - Choose a safe setting.
 Since your behavior can be unpredictable when you use angel dust, being someplace safe and familiar is important.

 - Stay hydrated.
 PCP can raise your body temperature and cause profuse sweating.
 Avoid dehydration by having some water before and after you use it.

 - Don’t mix.
 Combining substances raises your risk for overdose and death.
 Avoid mixing PCP with alcohol or any other substance.

-Call 911 right away if you or anyone else experiences any of these signs or symptoms of overdose:
+Call 911 or local emergency services right away if you or anyone else experiences any of these signs or symptoms of overdose:

 If you’re worried about your substance use and want help, you have options for getting support:

-- Talk to your primary healthcare provider.
+- Talk with your primary doctor or other healthcare professional.
 Be honest with them about your use.
 Patient confidentiality laws prevent them from reporting this information with law enforcement.

 - Call SAMHSA’s national helpline at 800-662-HELP (4357), or use their online treatment locater.

-- Find a support group through the Support Group Project.
+- Find a support group or treatment center through the Safe Locater.